Home is where the heart is… but is Heartland the best fit for your business?

 ✔ Tailored to your industry

 Heartland offers industry-specific payment processing and POS solutions for a whopping 16 different industries.
-Think education, entertainment, petroleum… even the laundry business gets the Heartland treatment.
+Think education, entertainment, petroleum… even laundry businesses can get the Heartland treatment.

-There’s LiquorPOS, for example – Heartland’s countertop setup tailor-made for alcohol vendors.
-Heartland also offers pcAmerica for retail businesses. while Digital Dining is its answer to the POS needs of restaurants and bars.
+There’s LiquorPOS, for example – Heartland’s countertop setup that's tailor-made for alcohol vendors.
+Heartland also offers pcAmerica for retail businesses, while Digital Dining is its answer to the POS needs of restaurants and bars.

 You name the field, and Heartland probably has a bespoke software and hardware package catering to it.